-(1) It is the responsibility of the Jury to ensure that the provisions of the General Section and

-- Section 5 of the FAI Sporting Code, the Competition Rules, the Official Information Bulletins and the Organiser Agreement are strictly observed. - (2) Any case or incident not provided for by these or other valid rules must be decided by the Jury. - (3) Jury members have the right to be present at any time in any location on the competition site, unless stated elsewhere in the rules, provided they do not interfere with or disturb the competitors, Judges or operational staff. - (4) (a) The Jury is required to give its approval for the competition to begin.
-It may not do so until the three conditions provided for in 4.5.1 are met. - (b) The Jury is required to verify and approve the competition results and declare the FCE(s) to be valid.
-(GS 5.4.2.7.2).
+- (1) It is the responsibility of the Jury to ensure that the provisions of the General Section and Section 5 of the FAI Sporting Code, the Competition Rules, the Official Information Bulletins and the Organiser Agreement are strictly observed. - (2) Any case or incident not provided for by these or other valid rules must be decided by the Jury. - (3) Jury members have the right to be present at any time in any location on the competition site, unless stated elsewhere in the rules, provided they do not interfere with or disturb the competitors, Judges or operational staff. - (4) (a) The Jury is required to give its approval for the competition to begin.
+It may not do so until the three conditions provided for in 4.5.1 are met. - (b) The Jury is required to verify and approve the competition results and declare the

+FCE(s) to be valid.
+(GS 5.2.4.7).
 It may not do so until the actual final amount of the Sanction Fee has been determined by the FAI Controller and has been paid to the FAI or to the FAI Controller.
-If the Sanction Fee has not been paid in full, the Jury may not declare the FCE(s) concerned to be valid and will include the fact that the FCE(s) concerned has/have not been declared valid by reason of non-payment of the full amount of the Sanction Fee in its report to the ISC Bureau (4.7.2.6). - (5) The Jury shall send retained protest fees and, if applicable, retained challenge fees to the FAI to the credit of ISC. - (6) The Jury shall ensure that the officially accepted entry list(s) and results are sent to the FAI Secretariat in accordance with GS 4.16.2.1 and all information and documents relating to protests are sent to the FAI in accordance with GS 4.16.2.3. - (7) Within eight days of the conclusion of an FCE, the Jury will prepare and send a report to the ISC Bureau as to whether any of the provisions of the FAI Sporting Code GS 5.4.2.4 were invoked and whether or not all the Organiser's contractual commitments have been satisfactorily completed.
-This report will be used by the Bureau to decide whether to refund the Deposit or to apply the provisions of Schedule 1, paragraphs 1.3 and 1.4 and Appendix 1 of the Organiser Agreement.
+If the Sanction Fee has not been paid in full, the Jury may not declare the FCE(s) concerned to be valid and will include the fact that the FCE(s) concerned has/have not been declared valid by reason of non-payment of the full amount of the Sanction Fee in its report to the ISC Bureau (4.7.2.7)

+- (5) The Jury shall send retained protest fees and, if applicable, retained challenge fees to the FAI to the credit of ISC, upon receipt of an invoice from FAI. - (6) The Jury shall ensure that the officially accepted entry list(s) and results are sent to the FAI Secretariat in accordance with GS 4.10.2.1 and all information and documents relating to protests are sent to the FAI in accordance with GS 4.10.2.3. - (7) Within eight (8) days of the conclusion of an FCE, the Jury will prepare and send a report to the ISC Bureau as to whether any of the provisions of the GS 4.9.2. were invoked and whether or not all the Organiser's contractual commitments have been satisfactorily completed.
+This report will be used by the Bureau to decide whether to refund the Deposit or not.
 This report will also be sent to the Organiser at the same time as to the ISC Bureau.